MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/canimationtimereventhandler-class.md

 ### <a name="parameters"></a>Parametreler

 *pAnimationController*<br/>
-Olayları alacaksınız animasyon denetleyicisini bir işaretçi.
+Olayları alacak animasyon denetleyicisi için bir işaretçi.

 ## <a name="see-also"></a>Ayrıca bkz.